-As we are right in the middle of Florida’s cooler months, caring for your trees may not be top of mind but, this dormant (ie. non-growing) winter season provides an ideal opportunity to care for most of the tree varieties that grow in our area.
+As we are right in the middle of Florida’s cooler months, caring for your trees may not be top of mind, but this dormant (ie. non-growing) winter season provides an ideal opportunity to care for most of the tree varieties that grow in Gainesville.

 When tree canopies hang too low, they can block your line of vision on your property.
 Additionally, established trees can grow limbs and branches that may cause concern for power lines or items of value on your property.
 Here are a few best practices on pruning your existing trees.

 When to Prune

 According to University of Florida IFAS, it’s smart to prune your trees right before spring’s arrival.
 Without their dense foliage, it is much easier to assess tree health and identify dead or dying limbs and branches.
 Winter pruning also helps prevent pest infestations that can happen due to pruning cuts.
 In other words, winter is a great time to assess your tree needs and, because they are mostly dormant, they will have ample time to heal before the growing season comes.

 Using mulch in winter provides many benefits including maintaining root temperatures in cold weather, retaining soil moisture, preventing spring weeds, and minimizing future soil erosion around your trees.
 There are a few simple ways to make sure your trees get the maximum benefit possible from mulch.